SoundScapeRenderer/ssr/doc/manual/gui.rst

 .. figure:: images/screenshot_spd.png
     :align: center

-    Figure 5: source properties dialog
+    Source properties dialog

 The source properties dialog can be accessed via a right click on a source and shows information about the actual state of the selected source.
 Its main purpose is to provide the possibility of an exact positioning of sources.
 The properties ``fixed position``, ``muted`` and ``model`` can be changed.
-Please refer to figure :ref:`5 <source_picture>` to see the complete list of properties this dialog shows.
+Please refer to Figure :ref:`5 <source_picture>` to see the complete list of properties this dialog shows.